MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/crtsetdebugfillthreshold.md

 The default threshold is **SIZE_T_MAX**.

-Here is a list of the affected functions.
+Here's a list of the affected functions:

 - [asctime_s, _wasctime_s](asctime-s-wasctime-s.md)